norskeld/sigma/docs/content/combinators/choice.md

 ## Description

-`choice` combinator tries to apply the `ps` parsers in order, until one of them succeeds.
-Returns the value of the succeeding parser, otherwise fails with expectation message of the first parser without consuming input.
+`choice` combinator tries to apply `ps` parsers in order, until one of them succeeds.
+Returns a value of the succeeding parser.

 ## Usage